mortenson/lexical-collab-stream/README.md

   but if I have to figure out horizontal scaling and websockets anyway may as well go DIY)
 - Due to WebRTC being broken, the distributed promises kind of fall apart

+## Other thoughts

+- It'd be nice if we synced transforms, not mutations, but the word splitting might make this less necessary.
+- Lexical doesn't really expose the purpose of clone, so it's hard to tell when new UUIDs need to be generated (ex: text split/paste vs. just typing)

 ## Credit